Janet DiFiore: Legal career

 While a law student, DiFiore interned for Westchester District Attorney Carl A. Vergari.
 After graduating from law school in 1981, DiFiore became an assistant district attorney in the Westchester District Attorney's Office.

 DiFiore left in 1987 to work part-time at the law firm of Goodrich & Bendish while raising her family; she worked at the firm until 1994.
 During this period, DiFiore also served as deputy village attorney for Bronxville, New York.
 In 1994, DiFiore returned to the office to serve as chief of the narcotics bureau under DA Jeanine F. Pirro.

 In 1998, DiFiore was elected a judge of the Westchester County Court.
 She served in that position from 1999 to 2002.
 From 2003 to 2005, DiFiore was a justice of the New York Supreme Court (the state trial court in New York).

 In November 2005, DiFiore was elected Westchester County district attorney, succeeding Pirro.
 DiFiore defeated Democrat Tony Castro in the race.
 She took office the following year.
 As head of the Westchester County District Attorney's Office, DiFiore led an office of more than 230 employees.

 Soon after assuming office, DiFiore approved new DNA testing to be used in the case of Jeffrey Mark Deskovic, who was wrongfully convicted of the rape and murder of a classmate.
 Such testing had been refused by Pirro, DiFiore's predecessor.
 The evidence exonerated Deskovic, and he was released from prison after 16 years.
 DiFiore subsequently set up an inquiry which reviewed the errors in the case and recommended reforms to prevent future wrongful convictions, such as videotaping police interrogations.

 In August 2007, DiFiore switched party affiliations, from Republican to Democratic.
 She was twice reelected district attorney, in 2009 and 2013.
 In September 2009, DiFiore defeated Castro in the Democratic primary and in the general election defeated Castro (who ran on the Independence Party of New York and Working Families Party ballot lines) and Republican candidate Dan Schorr.
 In 2013, DiFiore ran unopposed.

 From 2011 to 2013, DiFiore was chairwoman of the New York Joint Commission on Public Ethics, a body to which she was appointed by Governor Andrew M. Cuomo.
 DiFiore resigned this position to run for reelection as district attorney.
 In 2014, Cuomo appointed DiFiore to a juvenile justice commission.
-DiFiore is also co-chairwoman of the New York Justice Task Force, which investigates wrongful convictions; she was appointed to the task force by Jonathan Lippman, the chief justice of the New York Court of Appeals.
+DiFiore is also co-chairwoman of the New York Justice Task Force, which investigates wrongful convictions; she was appointed to the task force by Jonathan Lippman, the Chief Judge of the New York Court of Appeals.
 In July 2022, she announced her resignation as chief judge amid misconduct proceedings, allegedly attempting to influence a disciplinary hearing.
 Her term ended on August 31, 2022.